Kent School Board votes against removing novel with LGBTQ+ characters from middle school library

 Featuring a gay 17-year-old sex columnist and described by Kirkus Reviews as “a sex-positive and thoughtful romp with humor and heart,” the book became the focus of scrutiny earlier this year after the principal of Cedar Heights Middle School in Covington removed it from the school library, based on a student complaint and her own appraisal of the novel.
 Principal Erika Hanson said the book contained “sex, profanity and obscenity not appropriate” for middle school students.

-Bento questioned the process used to challenge “Jack of Hearts” and spoke against the idea of taking books away.
+Speaking before the board’s vote, Bento questioned the process used to challenge “Jack of Hearts” and spoke against the idea of taking books away.

 “I’m a big believer that one parent shouldn’t decide what all students get to read,” he said.